healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

 ![List of checks with durations](IMG_URL/checks_durations.png)

-You can also see durations of the previous runs when viewing an individual check:
+You can also see the durations of the previous runs when viewing an individual
+check:

 ![Log of received pings with durations](IMG_URL/details_durations.png)